DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/functional-style-selectors.md

 ------ | -----
 `node`  | The current matching node.
 `idx` |  A zero-based index of `node` among other matching nodes.
-`originNode` | A node from the left-hand selector's matching set whose parents/siblings/children are being iterated.
+`originNode` | A node from the left-hand selector's matched set whose parents/siblings/children are being iterated.

 ```js
 Selector('section').prevSibling((node, idx, originNode) => {